Prof-Rosario-UCLA/team27/README.md

 # Deployment instructions

 ## Local deployment
-To deploy the application locally, you will need to set values for the environment variables in `.env.example`:
+To deploy the application locally, you will need to set values for the following environment variables:

 ```text
 MONGO_URI=""